-Fashion retailers need better inventory management to cope with seasons and crises
+Fashion retailers need better inventory management

 Every crisis brings opportunities, and the recent pandemic is causing many in the fashion industry to think there must be a better way to sell clothes.